- Nicely proportioned exterior

 The 2019 Audi e-tron is tailpipe-emissions-free, and it has a smart set of aids that help save energy; but its efficiency doesn’t quite match up to Tesla.

-The EPA hasn’t yet rated the 2019 Audi e-tron, as it doesn’t go on sale until at least April 2019.
-However with 248 miles of rated range in the European WLTP test and an anticipated EPA range that’s highly likely to be over 200 miles, the e-tron it will likely ace our fuel-economy scale when those ratings are official.
+With 248 miles of rated range in the European WLTP test and an anticipated EPA range of 204 miles, the e-tron aces our fuel-economy scale with a 10 out of 10 rating.
 (Read more about how we rate cars.)

-Based on our drives of early models, we expect the e-tron’s EPA range to be in the vicinity of 220 miles.
+Based on our drives of early models, we expect the e-tron’s real-world range to be in the vicinity of 200 miles.

 That’s not as efficient in terms of miles per kwh as Tesla vehicles.
 The Tesla Model X, for instance, goes 238 miles from a 75-kwh battery pack (75D) and up to 295 miles from a 100-kwh battery pack (100D).
 The e-tron’s range puts it in close company with the Jaguar I-Pace, which gets an EPA-rated 234 miles out of an official 90 kwh.